 With the GDPR, the legislators have finally conceived modern legal texts aimed at the Digital world.

-Nevertheless, due to the intrinsic nature of laws and regulations, many actors in the consulting field limit themselves to fearing high and generalized risks without carefully analyzing the context in which the Direct Marketing world finds itself in the light of this new Regulation.
+Nevertheless, due to the intrinsic nature of laws and regulations, many actors in the consulting field have been limited to fearing high and generalized risks without carefully analyzing the context in which the Direct Marketing world finds itself in the light of this new Regulation.

 Below is an excerpt from our analysis.

 Today, the Bancomail Database contains more than 8,000,000 of company records, associations and freelancers.
-Includes 3 cases/types of data:
+Inside the Database there are 2 cases/types of data:

 It represents 75% of the total records in our Database: companies, associations and entities with various corporate group forms and generic contact data (eg: info @) or department (es .: marketing @, sales @, etc.).